biggamesmallworld/biggamesmallworld.github.io/_posts/2020-4-13-Big-Game-Small-World-Chronicles-of-a-Traveling-Ball-Player.md

 ---
 layout: post
-title:Big Game, Small World: Chronicles of a Traveling Ball Player
+title: Big Game, Small World; Chronicles of a Traveling Ball Player
 ---

 I would be lying if I said that being able to tell a good story is not one of the biggest reasons why I have decided to do this.